zeebe-io/enhancements/ZEP-XXX-journal-record-format.md

 [summary]: #summary

-This document describes the format of a journal record as defined in the upcoming release Zeebe 1.0.0.
+This document describes the format of a journal record as defined in the release Zeebe 1.0.0.

 In this document we describe fields added by the raft and the journal to the record.
 The fields added by the process engine is out of scope for this document.